Tuesday, July 30 - Friday, August 2, 2019

 [I felt] a deep gratefulness to be invited to present at the conference, and an excitement at the strong positive response to my paper by a broad spectrum of attendees.
 This is after at least twenty years in the US trying to draw attention to the same issues I saw emerging, but receiving no responses or even dialogue.
 Thank you!

-Plans for our conference in Summer 2017 are well underway, and the call for papers is now open.
-To preview some of the exciting, interdisciplinary scholarship emerging from our conference, we encourage you to examine our book series, available from Ashgate Press.
+Plans for our conference in Summer 2019 are underway.
+To preview some of the exciting, interdisciplinary scholarship emerging from our conference, we encourage you to examine our book series, available from Routledge.

 - The Reverend Canon Professor Martyn Percy, Dean, Christ Church Cathedral